Sega Sammy Holdings: Sega

-Sega was founded on June 3, 1960, by American businessman Martin Bromley.
+Sega was founded on June 3, 1960, by American businessmen Martin Bromley, Irving Bromberg, David Rosen, and James Humpert.
 The company started to distribute slot machines to U.S. bases in Japan.
-During the 1960s, Service Games was renamed to Sega Enterprises Ltd. Sega Enterprises sold their first product, the electro-mechanical game called Periscope which became a worldwide hit.
-In 1969, Sega Enterprises was acquired by U.S. conglomerate Gulf and Western Industries (which also owned the famed movie studio Paramount Pictures around this time).
-In 1983, Sega launched the Sega Computer Videogame SG-1000, the first 8-bit video game platform.
+During the 1960s, Service Games was renamed to Sega Enterprises Ltd. Sega sold its first product, the electro-mechanical game called Periscope, which became a worldwide hit.
+In 1969, Sega Enterprises was acquired by U.S. conglomerate Gulf and Western Industries (now Paramount Skydance).
+In 1983, Sega launched the SG-1000, the first 8-bit video game platform.
 In 1986, a management buyout, led by Computer Service acquired Sega Enterprises through capital participation.
 Sega Europe Ltd. was established in Europe, and in 1985, Sega Enterprises, Inc. was established in the United States.
 These regional subsidiaries served as a marketing base for amusement arcade machines.

 During 1985, Sega released Hang-On, the world's first force feedback game.
 Sega Enterprises was registered stock on over-the-counter (OTC) market.
 In 1988, Sega listed stock on the second section of Tokyo Stock Exchange.
 Within this year, Sega released the Sega Mega Drive/Genesis, a 16-bit home video game platform that solidified Sega's presence in the console market.
 During this year, Sega also launched the R-360, the world's first amusement arcade cabinet could rotate 360 degrees in all directions.
 In 1991, Sega released Sonic the Hedgehog as a competitor mascot to represent Sega against Nintendo's Mario, and with 15 million copies sold, Sonic the Hedgehog spawned multiple sequels over the years and became Sega's flagship franchise.

 In 1992, Sega released Virtua Racing in order to utilise polygonal 3D-graphics engines, and in 1993, Sega released Virtua Fighter, the world's first polygonal 3D fighting game.
 In 1994, Sega launched the Sega Saturn, a 32-bit home video game platform.
 In 1995, Sega launched Print Club Arcades in partnership with Atlus.
 In 1996, Sega released Sakura Wars, a Japan exclusive sim-based Strategy RPG that became a cultural phenomenon within Japan, spawning a multi-media franchise.
 In 1997, Sega attempted to merge with toy manufacturer Bandai with Sega as the surviving entity (which would be named Sega Bandai following the merger), but the deal eventually fell through.
 In 1998, Sega launched the Sega Dreamcast.
 In 2000, Sega Enterprises changed their name to Sega Corporation.
 During this year, Sega released Phantasy Star Online, the first networked role-playing game (RPG) for home video game platforms.
 In 2001, Sega discontinued the Dreamcast and withdrew from the console hardware industry to become a third-party video game developer and publisher.